sivakishorereddywork/sivakishorereddywork/README.md

 # 💫 About Me:
-🔭 I’m currently working on SAP MDG Junior Consultant<br>
+🔭 I’m currently seeking for Summer 2024 internships <br>

 ## 🌐 Socials: